 The addition of some floating plants to diffuse the light entering the tank also seems to be appreciated and adds a more natural feel.

 Water movement does not need to be particularly strong as it mostly hails from sluggish waters though will also do well in a hill stream-type set-up provided torrent-like conditions are avoided.

 Since it naturally occurs in pristine habitats it’s intolerant to accumulation of organic pollutants, requires more-or-less spotless water in order to thrive and should never be introduced to biologically immature aquaria.

-Weekly water changes of 30-50% tank volume should be considered routine, and the tank must have a very tightly-fitting cover as it’s a particularly accomplished jumper and is prone to bouts of skittish behaviour.
+Weekly water changes of 30-50% volume should be considered routine, and the tank must have a very tightly-fitting cover as it’s a particularly accomplished jumper and is prone to bouts of skittish behaviour.

 Temperature: 20 – 26 °C